Browse by Medical Category

 The major project focus is the study of readmissions patters to reduce readmissions on the MGH Academic Hospitalist Service.
 In the era of health care reform and increasing emphasis on higher quality healthcare at lower costs, the importance of care delivery during and after hospitalizations has been magnified.
 With over 13 million hospitalizations driving $102 billion in health care costs in 2004, rates of hospitalization have become a measure of keen interest.
 In 2004, there were 2.3 million hospital readmissions (19%) among Medicare enrollees within 30 days of a previous discharge generating over $17 billion in health care costs.
 Up to $12 billion of these costs (70%) have been attributed to preventable rehospitalizations.
 The discovery and validation of meaningful interventions and analytic tools structured to reduce hospital readmissions and meet the needs of hospitalized populations remains understudied and additional resources are needed to create valuable solutions.
 Primary aims of this project include (1)validating an analytic tool that can be used to identify patients with increased risk for 30 day readmission; (2) characterizing the effect of interventions involving primary care providers and also accepting providers of patients at increased risk for readmissions at skilled nursing and rehabilitation facilities; and (3) examining the effect of patient-centered interventions for patient for patient at increased risk for readmissions.
 The results of this work are expected to contribute to protocols that may be provide critical insights and improved strategies of reducing hospital readmissions locally and nationally.

-Dr. Luana Marques is the Director of the Hispanic Clinical and Research Program at the Massachusetts General Hospital and the Director for Research and Training program for the Center for Anxiety and Traumatic Stress Disorders (MGH), and an Assistant Professor of Psychology in Psychiatry at the Harvard Medical School.
+Dr. Luana Marques is the Director of Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Treatments (PRIDE) at Massachusetts General Hospital (MGH).
+She is also an Assistant Professor of Psychology in Psychiatry at the Harvard Medical School.
 Dr. Marques completed her PhD in Clinical Psychology at the State University of New York (SUNY) at Buffalo and her clinical internship in the Cognitive Behavioral Track (CBT) at Massachusetts General Hospital/Harvard Medical School in 2007.

 Abstract: Creating a Teaching Program for Evidence Based Therapy for PTSD in Community Mental Health: Bridging the Science-Practice Gap